-Paddy’s River Dam was built during the gold rush years in the 1800’s when the water stored here was used in the mining operations.
+Paddy’s River Dam was built during the gold rush years in the 1800’s when the water stored here was used in local mining operations.
 The remains are still visible at the southern end.

-Unfortunately there are only a few drop toilets, so it is also advisable to take your own chemical loo.
-Firewood gets picked bare around the campground, so collect it on
+Unfortunately there are only a few drop toilets, so it is advisable to take your own chemical loo.
+Firewood gets picked bare around the campground, so collect it on the drive in.

-the drive in.
-There is plenty of native timber in the SF.
+There is plenty of native timber in the State Forest.

 Camping is available in several spots right on the waters edge and you’ll get great views over the water.
 If you are quiet you may also get visits from the resident platypus in the early morning mist.